On 19 November 2015, councillors are expected to make a decision on how to take forward the redevelopment of the Carpenters Estate.

 In the late 1990s tenants and leaseholders started to manage the estate through the Carpenters Tenant Management Organisation (TMO).
 Carpenters TMO is responsible for repairs and maintenance, caretaking, managing tenancies and maintaining the grounds.
 It also manages the community hall on the Carpenters Estate.

-An elected group of tenants works with us, representing the interests of tenants, leaseholders and freeholders about the long-term regeneration of the area.
+An elected group of tenants, the Carpenters Joint Residents' Steering Group (JRSG), works with us, representing the interests of tenants, leaseholders and freeholders about the long-term regeneration of the area.

 The road to regeneration